mridul-bit/url_ai_scraper/README.md

 SYSTEM ARCHITECTURE
-- docker commpose starts 6 containers redis,postgres,db-migrate,frontend, api and worker
+- docker commpose starts 6 containers redis,postgres,db-migrate,frontend, api and worker. and it also sets up the
+  env variables in each container
-- db-migrate container will stop after migration is done
+- db-migrate container will stop after migration is done since its task based and others will keep on running since
+  they are service based
+- front-end will run on localhost:3000 and backend on localhost:4000
+- frontnd will send api request to localhost:4000 .local host will send request to other containers using dockers internal network
+- since frontend is running on client side i.e browser . it doesnt have access to dockers network thus we are forwwarding request to localhost:4000 for backend access